 DIANA MITSU KLOS, DIRECTOR OF ENGAGEMENT

-Diana Mitsu Klos has deep roots in journalism associations and newsrooms.
-While she joined the SPLC in 2017, she has been an ally for two decades.
-Klos was executive director of the National Scholastic Press Association/Associated Collegiate Press, and a longtime staff member with the American Society of News Editors, where her portfolio included running the ASNE’s journalism-education programming.
+Diana Mitsu Klos, who has deep roots in journalism associations and newsrooms, has been a long-time SPLC ally and joined the SPLC in 2017.
+Klos was executive director of the National Scholastic Press Association/Associated Collegiate Press, and senior project director of the American Society of News Editors, where her portfolio included development of and grant writing for ASNE’s journalism-education programming.
 While at NSPA/ACP from 2013-16, Klos oversaw eight national collegiate and high school journalism conventions annually, plus training and recognition programs.
 At ASNE from 1996-2012, Klos launched the High School Journalism Initiative.
 With support from the Knight and Reynolds foundations, the initiative included a two-week training program for more than 2,300 media advisers; the first, free national website hosting service for student publications; an educational website and a national online advertising network.
 She also oversaw ASNE’s journalism ethics and international journalism programs, which involved coalition building.
 In addition, Klos researched and wrote “The Status of Women in U.S. Medis 2013” for the Women’s Media Center, which the template for subsequent annual updates.
 Klos graduated from the City College of New York, and worked as a reporter, city editor and managing editor for daily news organizations in New Jersey, Connecticut and New York.

 MIKE HIESTAND, SENIOR LEGAL COUNSEL